CONCLAVE

 St. Peter’s Baldachin in St. Peter’s Basilica, Vatican City

-The digital renaissance is here.
-We need to sharpen our skills and talents and become the tool God can use to reshape our society.
+The digital renaissance is here and reshaping the culture.
+We need to sharpen our skills and talents and become the tool God can use to improve our society.
 We need to be relevant and make great content for the glory of God.
-It’s a tall order I believe it’s what’s expected of us and I’m here to SERVE.
+It’s a tall order.
+I believe it’s what’s expected of us at Action Studios and we’re here to SERVE.

 A common saying in the film industry is, “It’s gonna be great.”
 It’s a blanket statement said with humor mixed with sarcasm because it’s a bittersweet experience.
 A scheduled project has a deadline but there’s not enough time, money, or man power.
 It’s going to be a long, arduous path and we hope the end result will be a success.